Archanaj-hub/merge2/README.md

 # merge2
-created this repository to practise mergeing of 3 repositories
+created this repository to practise mergeing of 2 repositories trying